Xilinx/brevitas/docsrc/source/papers/mixquant.rst

 About the Algorithm
 -------------------

-In few-bit PTQ, activation outliers inflate the dynamic range, increasing the resolution of the quantizer and its resulting rounding error.
+In few-bit PTQ, activation outliers inflate the dynamic range, decreasing the resolution of the quantizer and its resulting rounding error.
 Rotation-based PTQ methods reduce dynamic range by diffusing large values across vector coordinates before quantization.